TD-Dan/Sunwai/Full dictionary.baked.md

 Action::		**To name, to label, to designate, to call (by name), to identify (by name)** Descriptor::	**Named, labeled, designated, specific, particular**

 > Root for words, names, and labels.
-Represents the act of using language (toki) to pinpoint or designate specific concepts or entities.
+Represents the act of using language (TOKI) to pinpoint or designate specific concepts or entities.

 ## Usage